Val Nav Integration Service Example

 }

 At this point, the imports are complete.
-The next step is to automate an economic run for these wells.
+This is the point where most client integration will end – the database has been updated.
+But for this example, we’re going to take it further and automate an economic run for these wells.

 The next section of the script deals with obtaining the necessary information to run economics: hierarchy nodes, plans, reserves categories, and scenarios (or jurisdictions).
 Each of these has endpoints to retrieve the current database config.
 In this case we’re hard-coding Working - TP for the sole Reserves jurisdiction in the DB.